-- 1. If the partnership has income from sources within and outside Indiana, the income from the sources within Indiana is determined by a formula consisting of the property, payroll, and sales of the partnership. - 2.
+- 1. If the partnership has income from sources within and outside Indiana, the income from the sources within Indiana is determined by a formula consisting of the sales of the partnership. - 2.
 If the partnership has income from sources entirely within Indiana or entirely outside Indiana, the income is not subject to formula apportionment.